-Small scale industries contribute for socio-economic development in the following ways:
+Small scale industries contribute to socio-economic development in the following ways:

-2. Small scale industries employs the second most number of people only after agriculture and also generate more opportunities for employment as per capital invested.
+2. Small scale industries employ the second most number of people only after agriculture and also generate more opportunities for employment as per capital invested.

-3. By manufacturing simple products with minimum capital investment they benefit the people of the region and help eradicate regional imbalances with respect to industrial development.
+3. Manufacturing simple products with minimum capital investment, they benefit the people of the region and help eradicate regional imbalances with respect to industrial development.

-4. By ensuring rapid decision making it is enabling faster implementation of projects that results in enhanced output.
+4. By ensuring rapid decision making it enables faster implementation of projects that results in enhanced output.

-5. It requires very less capital to start, so it is providing a means to interested citizens to become self-employed
+5. It requires very less capital to start, thereby providing a means to interested citizens to become self-employed

 2. Describe the role of small business in rural India.

-Small scale businesses help the economy in following ways:
+Small scale businesses help the economy in the following ways:

-5. It helps in developing the rural areas and stops inflow of rural population into urban areas in search of employment.
+5. It helps in developing rural areas, and stops the inflow of rural population into urban areas in search of employment.